AxelFOSS/Open-Source-Android-Apps-Available-on-Google-Play-Store/README.md

 [OpenSpeedTest](https://play.google.com/store/apps/details?id=com.openspeedtest.server)

 # You can also:
-Remember that you can also search for open source Android apps available in the Google Play Store from [AlternativeTo](https://alternativeto.net/) and [Privacy Guides](https://www.privacyguides.org/)
+Remember that you can also search for more open source applications for Android available in the Google Play Store from [AlternativeTo](https://alternativeto.net/)